quickP2P API (java/android SDK version) - programming instructions

 Then in receive instant message handler you would know you need to update your peer list.

-public void onConnectionManager_ReceiveInstantMessage(Guid FromPeer, Guid FromPeerCheckpoint, Guid MessageUID, int MessageType, byte[] Data) {
+publicvoid onConnectionManager_ReceiveInstantMessage(Guid FromPeer, Guid FromPeerCheckpoint, Guid MessageUID, int MessageType, byte[] Data) {

 }else....